Bulgaria

 Russia also uses улица/ulitsa.

-There are two types of Generation 4 cars that were used to cover Bulgaria:
+There are three types of Generation 4 cars that were used to cover Bulgaria:

 • A blue car, which can be found in most European countries.